jgwhite/jgwhite.github.io/_posts/2013-06-08-ember-time.md

 A friend recently asked about the best approach for implementing a particular feature in Ember.
-They wanted to use moment.js to show createdAt times in 'time ago' format -- and wanted them to update each minute.
+They wanted to use moment.js to show createdAt times in ‘time ago’ format -- and wanted them to update each minute.

 This is a common feature, but it’s not covered in Ember’s guides and appears to fall slightly outside of the golden path.
 So let’s try